LubinKerhuel/hugo/content/post/pitot-build/index.md

 ﻿---
-title: Air-speed sensor for plane, drone or UAVs.
+title: Miniature air-speed sensor for RC plane or UAVs.
-subtitle: Mechanic, electronic, test of a miniature Pitot-Darcy-Prandtl air speed sensor embedded in an RC plane
+subtitle: Mechanic, electronic, test of a miniature Pitot-Darcy-Prandtl sensor embedded in an RC plane
-summary: DIY miniature pitot-tube with tubes, a differential pressure sensor and an analog to digital converter.
-Calibrate air-speed measurement embedded in an RC plane with a GPS ground speed reference.
-Estimate wind strenght and direction fusing GPS data with pitot output.
+summary: DIY miniature pitot-tube with Electronics and in flight test results.
+Air-speed measurement performance discussed usihg a GPS ground speed for reference.
+Estimate wind strenght and direction computed from GPS and pitot outputs.
 authors:
 - Lubin
 tags: